MathiasSteilen/Swiss-Electricity-Usage-Forecasting/README.md

 ### Final Report [(Visit Link)](https://rpubs.com/MathiasSteilen/swiss-energy-forecast-supervised-ml)

 The detailed report of this project was hosted on [RPubs](https://rpubs.com/MathiasSteilen/swiss-energy-forecast-supervised-ml).
-Below, a rough overview over the results of the project is given.
+Below, only a very brief overview over the results of the project is given.

 <br>